Truckload material quotes · Kansas City aerial imagery

 Soil Preparation for Midwest Conditions

-Soil Depth Requirements:
+Soil Depth Planning:

 Plant Selection Guide for the Midwest

-• Missouri Evening Primrose: Spreading habit, fragrant yellow blooms
+• Missouri Evening Primrose: spreading yellow-blooming option

 Adapted Perennials for Our Climate:

-• Daylilies: Tough as nails, many varieties
+• Daylilies: durable perennials with many varieties

 For Partial Shade (North/East exposures):

-• Wild Ginger: Native groundcover option
+• Wild Ginger: native groundcover option in suitable shade

-• Solomon's Seal: Native, architectural form
+• Solomon's Seal: architectural shade option

 Shrub Recommendations for Midwest Conditions